sschwarzer/ftputil/website/documentation.md

 sessions will be closed automatically.

 If something goes wrong during the `FTPHost` construction or in the body of the `with` statement, the instance is closed as well.
-Exceptions will be propagated (as with `try ... finally`).
+Exceptions in the `with` block will be propagated.

 #### Session factories

 The keyword argument `session_factory` may be used to generate FTP connections with other factories than the default `ftplib.FTP`.
-For example, the standard library of Python 3 contains a class `ftplib.FTP_TLS` which extends `ftplib.FTP` to use an encrypted connection.
+For example, the standard library contains a class `ftplib.FTP_TLS` which extends `ftplib.FTP` to use an encrypted connection.

 In fact, all positional and keyword arguments other than `session_factory` are passed to the factory to generate a new background